 Also, my poetry book is marinating and I can’t wait to get it ready for publishing and share it with you.
 Thank you for being here.
 Love always, Nomzi ❤️🥰💖🌸🌺💓🥳❤️🥰❤️💓

-Her sound reflects the innocence of young love and the anguish of adulthood.
-As a little girl she awoke in the mornings to the sound of her grandfather playing classical piano, when he would visit.
-She spent Sundays dangling her feet from the pews of the Baptist church as she absorbed the gospel harmonies.
-Nomzi became an explorer whose music was forged in solitude, far from the familiarity of home.
+Kumalo sings without filters, connecting with her audiences with a striking and unique french pop inspired sound.
+Her music portrays the innocence of young love and the anguish of adulthood.
+As a little girl she loved to wake up to the sound of her grandfather playing classical piano, when he would visit.
+She spent Sundays dangling her feet from the pews of the Baptist church as she absorbed hymns and harmonies.

-Born to a Xhosa mother and a Zulu father, now based in Norway, Nomzi has journeyed through Europe, stripping away vices and gathering eclectic influences that give her music a timeless edge and a naked honesty.
-Nomzi speaks openly about facing down the demons of addiction and the pain of stepping out from behind the drink that muffled her senses; but more importantly the enjoyment and clarity of vision in her writing since beginning her recovery.
-This level of focus has presented her with the opportunity and honour of teaming up with Brian Vibberts, the 6x Grammy Award winning producer and engineer and Multi-Grammy Award winning mastering engineer, Joe Bozzi to engineer her music.
+Far from the familiarity of home, Kumalo became an explorer whose music was forged in solitude.
+Born to a Xhosa mother and a Zulu father, now based in Oslo, Kumalo has journeyed through Europe, stripping away vices and gathering eclectic influences that give her music a timeless edge and a naked honesty.
+Kumalo speaks openly about facing down the demons of addiction and the pain of stepping out from behind the drink etc that muffled her senses; but more importantly the enjoyment and clarity of vision in her writing since beginning her recovery.
+This brought her the opportunity and honour of teaming up with Brian Vibberts, the 6x Grammy Award winning producer and engineer and Multi-Grammy Award winning mastering engineer, Joe Bozzi to engineer her music.

 I registered on WordPress 5 years ago.
 It is truly wonderful to see familiar faces from back when I started.
 How far we have come.
 It also feels good to welcome new faces here too.
 Love is everywhere you look, it’s true.